 If you discover a fire, do the following:

 - Evacuate building to a place at least 300 yards from the building.

-Whenever the fire alarm sounds (loud ringing bell and lights flashing on hallway ceilings), evacuate the building as soon as possible.
+Whenever the fire alarm sounds (loud ringing bell and white lights flashing on hallway ceilings), evacuate the building as soon as possible.
 Do not use elevators during evacuation.
-If you are on break, do not attempt to return to the classroom or office for your belongings.
+Elevators will stop automatically and will not be available for use.
+If you are on break or away from your office space, do not attempt to return to the classroom or office for your belongings.
 After leaving the building, proceed to a safe area approximately 300 yards away from the building.
 Do not block roadways or fire hydrants.
 Emergency exit routes are posted in all classrooms, labs and office suites.

 Campus Lockdown Procedures

 The yellow lockdown pull stations are located at various locations throughout the buildings at all campuses.
 The lockdown alert is to be utilized for potentially life threatening situations (such as an active shooter) on campus other than fires and/or explosive devices.
 In the event of an emergency the lockdown alert pull station works in the same manner as the traditional fire alarm pull stations.